-This does not simply mean that a debater must find the argument for himself; the debater must locate the argument on the flow for his judge.
+This does not simply mean that a debater must find the argument for himself; the debater must locate the argument on the flow for their judge.
 In Public Forum, the debater will typically signpost, or refer to the portion of the case in which the argument is found.
 For example, a debater may say, "Look at our opponent's third contention."
-This enables the judge to go to that place on his flow, locate the argument, and flow the debater's response.
+This enables the judge to go to that place on their flow, locate the argument, and flow the debater's response.
 Without such clear signposting, judges will inevitably be confused about what the speaker is responding to.
 Clarity about location is key to the judge's understanding of an argument and to the debaters crafting a clear round.

 In Congressional Debate, locating an argument means knowing which speakers have made or responded to a particular argument.
-If three debaters have made an argument that the bill will increase unemployment, then a speaker wishing to refute them should know and mention the names of each of those debaters.
-This demonstrates awareness to the judge, who is now more likely to reward the speaker for being engaged in the debate.
+If three debaters have made an argument that the bill will increase unemployment, then a